PICurv 0.1.0

 Common pitfalls:

-• using Poiseuille in strongly non-rectangular topology and expecting textbook cylindrical profile,
+• using Poiseuille in strongly non-rectangular topology and expecting a textbook cylindrical profile,

 • supplying a bulk/mean velocity to Poiseuille mode when the current implementation expects Vmax,

-• forgetting that initialization sets interior only; boundary handlers then overwrite face behavior,
+• forgetting that initialization sets the interior only; boundary handlers then overwrite face values,

 • comparing u_physical directly to Ucont without accounting for metric-face scaling.